Third cabinet of Ana Brnabić

 The third cabinet of Ana Brnabić was formed on 26 October 2022, following the latter's election as Prime Minister of Serbia by the National Assembly on the same day.
-It succeeded the second cabinet of Ana Brnabić and is the incumbent government of Serbia since 26 October 2022.
+It succeeded the second cabinet of Ana Brnabić.

 The Serbian Progressive Party (SNS) came to power in 2012.
-Brnabić was appointed prime minister by Aleksandar Vučić, the president of Serbia, in June 2017 and was elected shortly afterward by the National Assembly.
+Brnabić was appointed prime minister by Aleksandar Vučić, the president of Serbia, in June 2017 and was elected shortly afterwards by the National Assembly.
 Initially an independent politician, she joined SNS in 2019; she was re-elected after the 2020 Serbian parliamentary election.
 After the snap 2022 parliamentary election, Vučić gave Brnabić another mandate to form a government and stated that she would serve for two years, instead of a regular four-year mandate.
+With the dissolution of the National Assembly on 1 November 2023, Brnabić's cabinet entered in acting capacity.
+As first deputy prime minister, Dačić took over the capacity of acting prime minister following Brnabić's election as president of the National Assembly in March 2024.

-The cabinet is composed of members of SNS, Socialist Party of Serbia (SPS), Democratic Alliance of Croats in Vojvodina (DSHV), United Serbia (JS), Party of United Pensioners of Serbia (PUPS), Social Democratic Party of Serbia (SDPS), and Justice and Reconciliation Party (SPP).
+The cabinet was composed of members of SNS, Socialist Party of Serbia (SPS), Democratic Alliance of Croats in Vojvodina (DSHV), Party of United Pensioners of Serbia (PUPS), Social Democratic Party of Serbia (SDPS), and Justice and Reconciliation Party (SPP).
 The Alliance of Vojvodina Hungarians (VMSZ) serves as confidence and supply for the government.
-With 28 ministers in total, it has the largest amount of ministers of any post-Milošević government.
+With 29 ministers in total, it was the largest amount of ministers of any post-Milošević government.
+It was succeeded by the cabinet of Miloš Vučević on 2 May 2024.

 Background

 The Serbian Progressive Party (SNS) came to power after the 2012 parliamentary election, along with the Socialist Party of Serbia (SPS).
-Ana Brnabić, an independent politician, was appointed prime minister by Aleksandar Vučić, who served as prime minister up until the April 2017 presidential electionin June 2017, and was elected prime minister by the National Assembly in the same month.
+Ana Brnabić, an independent politician, was appointed prime minister by Aleksandar Vučić, who served as prime minister up until the April 2017 presidential election in June 2017, and was elected prime minister by the National Assembly in the same month.
 Brnabić joined SNS in 2019, and was re-elected as prime minister after the 2020 parliamentary election.

 SNS placed first in the snap 2022 parliamentary election, although it lost its parliamentary majority.
 Shortly after the election, Vučić announced that consultations regarding the formation of the government would begin.
 The consultations lasted between 14 and 18 July.
 Brnabić was given the mandate to form a new government on 27 August.
 Additionally, Vučić also announced that Brnabić would head the government for two years, instead of a regular four-year mandate.

 Investiture

 The investiture vote occurred on 26 October 2022.
-The Alliance of Vojvodina Hungarians (VMSZ), although not apart of the cabinet, announced in the National Assembly that it would serve as confidence and supply for the government.
+The Alliance of Vojvodina Hungarians (VMSZ), although not a part of the cabinet, announced in the National Assembly that it would serve as confidence and supply for the government.

+Supporting parties

 Composition

 The third cabinet of Ana Brnabić is composed of 25 ministries.
 It has the largest amount of ministers of any post-Milošević government.